The Most Popular Spices in the World

 How Popular Are They?

 China is the giant, producing ~16 million tons annually, with Mexico, Turkey, and Indonesia trailing far behind.
 In India, chilis alone represent over $1.5 billion in export value (2023–24), the single largest spice export category.
-From paprika in Europe, to cayenne in the Americas, to bird’s eye chilis in Asia, this fiery fruit dominates both production and trade, confirming its central place in global food culture.
+From jalapeño and habanero in the Americas to paprika in Europe to bird’s eye chilis in Asia, these fiery fruits dominate both production and trade, confirming their central place in global food culture.

 Why Are They So Popular?